 If you’re copying and pasting the same job description over and over again into new job postings, you probably won’t attract the candidates you’re looking for.
 This document should change with each posting to suit the specifics of the available position.
 Here’s what you need to cover:

 - Job title (and job code number, if applicable) — Be specific here.
-Creative titles like Jedi, wizard and rock star might sound creative and appealing to candidates, but actually they’re vague.
+Creative titles like Jedi, wizard and rock star might sound creative and appealing to candidates, but they’re vague.
 You want to choose a title that job seekers are searching for and will understand.
 Titles should be short: Simply refer to a position as bookkeeper, even if the official internal title is Bookkeeper and Occasional Copier Technician/Intern Manager, Level 15.

 - The opening hook — Writing a powerful opening connects with your audience and generates excitement about the position's possibilities.
 A compelling introduction will also work to encourage potential candidates to read the rest of your job ad.